About the Band

 Shawn Spiars has been playing the 5-string banjo and performing for audiences for over 30 years.
 Since earning an Associate-of-Arts degree in Bluegrass Music from South Plain College in 1982, he has performed with numerous bands throughout Central Texas including Hard to Make a Living, Sabine River Bend Bluegrass, Blue Country Grass, Randy Collier & Grassland, and now Hot Pickin 57s.
 His driving banjo style borrows elements from banjo legends Earl Scruggs, Don Reno, and Alan Munde.

 guitar / mandolin

-Max is a graduate of Berklee College of Music in guitar and mandolin performance.
-He started at 8 on classical guitar, but got hooked on Bluegrass after seeing Bill Monroe on Austin City Limits.
-He's been playing in venues in Central Texas and beyond since his early teens.
+Max graduated from Berklee College of Music in guitar & mandolin performance.
+He got hooked on bluegrass after seeing Bill Monroe on Austin City Limits.

 Max has played on stage with Mark Cosgrove (David Bromberg band), Bebbe Gambetta, Sierra Hull, Howard Kalish (Texas Swing Music Hall of Fame), Jon Kemppainen (Squirrel Nut Zippers), among others.